Florida Incorporation: Everything You Need to Know

 You may also ask professionals over the phone if you have any questions.
 A primary advantage of doing business in Florida is that you do not have to pay personal income taxes.
 If you register in Florida, you can also choose the “S” status and not have to pay corporate tax rates, which is 5.5 percent.

 If you need help with Florida incorporation, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.